-Key performance indicators - ESG
+Key performance indicators - ESG (Environmental, Social and Governance)

-As part of our renewed Sustainable Strategy, future KPI reporting has been defined and during 2022 data mapping and collection has been secured.
-Data collected for 2022 is not representative for a full year reporting.
+As part of our renewed Sustainable Strategy, future KPI reporting has been defined and during 2023 data mapping and collection has been secured.
+Continued reporting and follow up on ESG will start during 2024.